 If your parents earn more than the exempted amount, they calculations will be made on the basis of your need for support, and you will not receive the highest amount.
 You will find the calculations in your decision letter.
 An application for an update or advance payment (maintenance advance) may be considered for you.

 If the income of the person in question has reduced substantially in comparison to the previous year, for instance due to unemployment or retirement, this can be taken into account on special request.
-For example, the income from 2017 instead of 2015 would be used for the assessment for the 2017 summer semester.
+For example, the income from 2020 instead of 2018 would be used for the assessment for the winter semester 2020/21.

 Please make this request with Form 7.
 Income which is not yet certain will be estimated.
 The more accurate the estimate is, the more likely you are to avoid possible repayments after the final calculation is performed using information on the actual income as stated in a tax assessment.
 You must calculate this risk with your parent(s).